Emmanuelle Guyon, the mirror of your emotions

 The koi fish

-This Japanese fish symbolizes strength, courage, perseverance, success, peace, serenity, love and virility.
+The koi carp, this strikingly beautiful Japanese fish, symbolizes much more than strength, bravery, perseverance, success, peace, serenity, love, and virility.

 The sea